except-pass/shadowsunspec/README.md

 The cells are a repeating point group within the module model.
 For brevity sake we'll only cover a subset of the points.

 In this case we only need model `802` to cover the whole bank, and we need one model `805` for each module.
 The other models are redundant and will not be included.

+We'll consider a few read-only points.
+The telemetry model then becomes.

 ```json
 {